samsmith-MSFT/AzDnsSecurityPolicyLab/README.md

 - `TimeGenerated`: Timestamp when the log was created
 - `QueryName`: Domain being queried (e.g., "malicious.contoso.com")
 - `SourceIpAddress`: IP address that made the DNS query
-- `ResolverPolicyRuleAction`: Policy action taken ("Allow", "Block", "Alert") - use this to identify blocked queries
+- `ResolverPolicyRuleAction`: Policy action taken ("Allow", "Deny", "Alert", "NoMatch") - use this to identify blocked queries
 - `ResolverPolicyId`: ID of the security policy that processed the query
 - `VirtualNetworkId`: ID of the virtual network where query originated